ionos-cloud/terraform-provider-ionoscloud/README.md

 ⚠️ **Warning:** Acceptance tests provision resources in the IONOS Cloud, and often may involve extra billing charges on your account.

-In order to test the provider, you can simply run `make test`.
+In order to test the provider, you can simply run:

 ``` sh
 $ make test
 ```

-In order to run the full suite of Acceptance tests, run `make testacc TAGS=all`.
+In order to run the full suite of Acceptance tests, run:

 ``` sh
 $ make testacc TAGS=all